Both use cups and ounces to measure ingredients—but they don’t always mean the same thing.

 So what do you do?
 If a recipe calls for an ounce amount of a dry ingredient, the best option is to weigh that ingredient with a scale.
 If a recipe calls for an ounce amount of a liquid, you can measure it in a liquid measuring cup.

 Measuring in Cups

 There are two main types of measuring cups—dry measuring cups and liquid measuring cups—and it matters which one you use.
 Dry measuring cups are designed to measure dry ingredients like flour, nuts, and berries, while liquid measuring cups are designed to measure liquids like water, cooking oil, and yogurt.

-A note on measuring cups: There are two main types -- liquid and dry.
-The liquid ones areusually glass or plastic with a handle.
-They allow you to pour a liquid into thecup and bring it even with a measurement line without spilling.
-Dry measuring cups (like the one shown above) holdthe exact amount and are designed to be leveled off with a flat edge.
-Trying to measure liquids in a dry measuring cup usually results in spilling.
+Liquid measuring cups are usually glass or plastic with a handle.
+They allow you to pour a liquid into the cup and bring it even with a measurement line without spilling.
+Dry measuring cups, on the other hand, hold the exact amount of an ingredient and should be leveled off with a flat edge.

 Using the right type of measuring cup can determine the outcome of the recipe you’re making.
 In baking, making improper measurements can completely throw off a recipe.
 For example, when measuring flour, a dry measuring cup lets you portion out the exact amount that you need.